Constance Eirich: Career and contributions

 Constance Eirich was formerly a teacher in Van Wert public schools.
 After leaving Van Wert she taught for 2 years at Battle Creek, Mich. schools and was considering a position in Kansas City schools when she became interested in the oil industry.
-She initially volunteered for what was then considered a mans job and was assigned to the Tulsa division of Old Gypsy Oil company as a subsurface geologist.
+She initially volunteered for what was then considered a man's job and was assigned to the Tulsa division of Old Gypsy Oil company as a subsurface geologist.

 After working under the Gulf Oil Corporation for 34 years, where she was credited with major work in the findings of four oil pools.
 Constance was the first woman member of the Tulsa Geological Society and has probably found more oil with subsurface mapping than any other woman.
 She also became the first women to be acting chief geologist at her company, even though it was considered to be a man's job.
 She thought it might be only temporary work, but the oil company expanded its operations and the duties filled by Eirich became so vital to the successful operation of geological department of the Gypsy, later the Gulf Oil Corp., that she continued at her desk and laboratory.

 Post career

 Following her work for the Gulf Oil Corporation, Constance's retirement was announced by the Vice President, P.H Bohart, on October 1, 1952.
 In announcing the retirement, Bohart also brought attention to the fact that the reports created by Constance had led to the discovery of four new pools.
 She moved into her previously purchased home at 315 North Jefferson Street upon returning to her native county of Van Wert along with her long-time friend and former classmate Ruth Douglas.
 She continued to become an active civic leader in her participation as a member of the Van Wert City Council as well as a former president of the Van Wert County Historical Society.
 Her post-retirement activities also included active membership of St. Mark's Lutheran Church (Van Wert, Ohio, the Van Wert Woman's Club, the Garden Study Club, and the Van Wert County Farm Bureau.
 Her subsurface geological work for the oil company continued to be used throughout central Oklahoma and eastern Kansas in the following years after playing an essential role in the discovery of the four new oil pools.

-At her retirement she was paid high tribute for her efficiency and faithfulness during her long service with the oil company.
-Her work for the company extended through central Oklahoma and easter Kansas during the last several years.
+At her retirement, she was paid high tribute for her efficiency and faithfulness during her long service with the oil company.
+Her work for the company extended through central Oklahoma and eastern Kansas during the last several years.